Security Tip (ST04-003)

 - Use security questions properly.
 For accounts that ask you to set up one or more password reset questions, use private information about yourself that only you would know.
 Answers that can be found on your social media or facts everyone knows about you can make it easier for someone to guess your password.

 - Create unique accounts for each user per device.
 Set up individual accounts that allow only the access and permissions needed by each user.
 When you need to grant daily use accounts administrative permissions, do so only temporarily.
 This precaution reduces the impact of poor choices, such as clicking on phishing emails or visiting malicious websites.

 - Choose secure networks.
 Use internet connections you trust, such as your home service or Long-Term Evolution connection through your wireless carrier.
 Public networks are not very secure, which makes it easy for others to intercept your data.
 If you choose to connect to open networks, consider using antivirus and firewall software on your device.
 Another way you can help secure your mobile data is by using a Virtual Private Network service, which allows you to connect to the internet securely by keeping your exchanges private while you use Wi-Fi.
 When setting up your home wireless network, use WPA2 encryption.
 All other wireless encryption methods are outdated and more vulnerable to exploitation.
 In early 2018, the Wi-Fi Alliance announced WPA3 as a replacement to the longstanding WPA2 wireless encryption standard.
 As WPA3-certified devices become available, users should employ the new standard.
 (See Securing Wireless Networks.)

 - Keep all of your personal electronic device software current.
-Manufacturers issue updates as they discover vulnerabilities their products and develop patches.
+Manufacturers issue updates as they discover vulnerabilities in their products.
 Automatic updates make this easier for many devices—including computers, phones, tablets, and other smart devices—but you may need to manually update other devices.
 Only apply updates from manufacturer websites and built-in application stores—third-party sites and applications are unreliable and can result in an infected device.
 When shopping for new connected devices, consider the brand’s consistency in providing regular support updates.